 Holiday lettings sit outwith the standard regulatory framework of the private rented sector.
-A holiday let is excluded from constituting assured tenancies and will be excluded from the new Private Residential tenancy when it takes effect in December 2017.
+A holiday let is excluded from constituting a Private Residential Tenancy.

 Until the sale completed, the Pursuers agreed that the Defenders could remain in the property so long as they paid a monthly fee.
 The details of this agreement were laid out in a ‘Holiday Let Agreement’.

 The sale did not proceed.
 The Defenders refused to vacate the property and the Pursuers raised a court action to recover possession arguing that the Defenders had no right to occupy.
-The Pursuers maintained that the agreement between the parties was a holiday let and therefore exempt under the Housing (Scotland) Act 1988 from being an assured tenancy.
+The Pursuers maintained that the agreement between the parties was a holiday let and therefore exempt from the old statutory regime under the Housing (Scotland) Act 1988 i.e. exempt from being an assured tenancy.
 It was the Pursuers’ position that neither party had ever intended for the agreement between the parties to represent an assured tenancy.

 The court took a different view finding that despite parties calling the written agreement a ‘Holiday Let Agreement’ – it was not a holiday let.
 The Defenders were clearly not on holiday and the property was their only home.
 Accordingly, the exception did not apply.
 The tenancy created was an assured tenancy and the Tenants could enjoy the protection of security of tenure afforded to them under the 1988 Act.